8th District candidates give thoughts on health care issues during ‘Pi...

 Another great, two great examples of this is diabetes management and asthma management.
 So across the country, we're using community health workers more to help people manage their diabetes and to manage asthma, because if you manage those, you're far less likely to end up in the emergency room, which saves a lot of money on the family and on the system itself.

-And so hopefully you're noticing everything I'm talking about this moment leads towards prevention versus the tertiary care when someone has landed themselves in an emergency room because of asthma, when if we could have gotten someone in there with some training into their home, that person could have removed some of those asthma triggers, and now that person wouldn't be triggered as often and heading into the emergency room.
-Diabetes Management diet, right?
-So helping someone and say, “See here's the amount of money you have.
-Let's go shopping.
+And so hopefully you’re noticing everything I’m talking about this moment leads towards prevention versus the tertiary care when someone has landed themselves in an emergency room because of asthma, when if we could have gotten someone in there with some training into their home, that person could have removed some of those asthma triggers, and now that person wouldn’t be triggered as often and heading into the emergency room.
+Diabetes management diet, right?
+So helping someone and say, “See. here’s the amount of money you have.
+Let’s go shopping.
 How can we get more appropriate foods for you?
 What are some examples of meals that you would be willing to eat that keep your diabetes better managed?”
 And a doctor cannot spend that kind of time.
-They are the Band-aid.
-They're the final solution.
-When you're having the asthma attack, right?
+They are the Band-Aid.
+They’re the final solution.
+When you’re having the asthma attack, right?
 We need to be putting the money in at the beginning to keep people from falling into the river.
 And so my background, public health prevention is key to that.
-And for the record, this country has only ever put about 1% of our funding into public health prevention, so when we're all like, geez, everyone ends up in the hospital all the time, yeah, we should be putting more funding, money and time allocated into those prevention pieces.
+And for the record, this country has only ever put about 1% of our funding into public health prevention, so when we’re all like, geez, everyone ends up in the hospital all the time, yeah, we should be putting more funding, money and time allocated into those prevention pieces.

 Smith on the future of Medicare and Social Security: